snowyu/amforth/doc/source/TG/recipes/LM4F120XL.rst

     ok
    >

 The CPU contains a timer that can be used for hardware assisted delays.
-It may be started in the ``turnkey`` action and runs independently.
+It is started in the ``turnkey`` action and runs independently.
 The millisecond wait loop calls the word ``pause`` internally to make the multitasker happy.
 The loop terminates as soon as the minimum time is expired.
 This way, the actual delay may be slightly longer.